kunhwiko/concepts/systems/Kubernetes/7-security.md

    - When processes in containers inside Pods contact the API Server, they are authenticated via a Service Account
    - When Pods are instantiated, they are assigned a Service Account
    - Default Service Account is used if one is not assigned, which limits access to resources only in current namespace
-   - Service Accounts carry credentials that are mounted via a Secret volume
+   - Service Accounts carry credentials used to talk to the API server via a Secret volume mount

 Service Account Admission Controller
    - Assigns at Pod creation time a custom or default Service Account